garysweaver/irie/README.md

     update: [:query_includes, :render_options]
   }

-  # By default, it sets the instance variable, but does not return entity if request update (e.g. in JSON format).
+  # By default, it sets the instance variable, but does not return entity if request
+  # update, e.g. in JSON format.
   self.update_should_return_entity = false
 end
 ```